Sporadic group: Names

 The earliest use of the term sporadic group may be Burnside (1911) where he comments about the Mathieu groups: "These apparently sporadic simple groups would probably repay a closer examination than they have yet received."
+(At the time, the other sporadic groups had not been discovered.)

 The diagram at right is based on Ronan (2006).
 It does not show the numerous non-sporadic simple subquotients of the sporadic groups.

 Organization

 Happy Family

 Of the 26 sporadic groups, 20 can be seen inside the monster group as subgroups or quotients of subgroups (sections).

 These twenty have been called the happy family by Robert Griess, and can be organized into three generations.

 First generation (5 groups): the Mathieu groups

 Mn for n = 11, 12, 22, 23 and 24 are multiply transitive permutation groups on n points.
 They are all subgroups of M24, which is a permutation group on 24 points.

 Second generation (7 groups): the Leech lattice

 All the subquotients of the automorphism group of a lattice in 24 dimensions called the Leech lattice: